Romanitho/Winget-AutoUpdate/README.md

 To force WAU to run on metered connections anyway, run new installation with `-RunOnMetered` parameter.

 ### System & user context
 From version 1.15.0, WAU run with system and user contexts.
 This way, even apps installed on User's scope are updated.
-Shorcuts for manually run can also be installed
+Shorcuts for manually run can also be installed.

 ## Update WAU
 ### Manual Update